RFoe/coasync/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Threading and coroutines work together
+- [ ] Threading and coroutines work together: All nodes in the coroutine code that cede control are known, and there are no problems associated with multithreaded synchronization.
+On the other hand, the overhead of coroutines is very small, and tens of thousands of coroutines concurrent is perfectly fine.
-- [ ] Many provided asynchronous algorithms
+- [ ] Many provided asynchronous algorithms: When launching a asynchronous work, and it won't block the calling execution agent even if the work is not completed. and we can specify where asynchronous work is executed.And also the asynchronous algorithm is composable and can be customized

-- [ ] Asynchronous schedulers are easy to extend
+- [ ] Asynchronous schedulers are easy to extend:The structure of the execution agent and scheduling server is very clear and simple, so users can easily customize new asynchronous callable objects according to the agreed rules
-- [ ] High performance and low latency
+- [ ] High performance and low latency: The underlying event loop and scheduling algorithm are optimized to achieve high performance and low latency concurrency and response

 See the [open issues](https://github.com/RFoe/coasync/issues) for a full list of proposed features (and known issues).